FurryCoders/falocalrepo-server/README.md

 server is run on 0.0.0.0:80 for HTTP (without certificate) and 0.0.0.0:443 for HTTPS (with certificate).

 The `--precache` options can be used to prepare an initial cache of results from the database to speed up searches.

+When the app has finished loading, it automatically opens a browser window.
+To avoid this, use the `--no-browser` option.

 ### Redirect Mode